komali2/blog/content/posts/my-new-life-stack/index.md

 Cursor's agent mode.
 For AI completions in nvim, I've settled on Copilot, since it's "good enough" and didn't seem meaningfully different from Supermaven or Codeium, and our company gets it for free.
-Lazyvim has some interesting context-aware Copilot chat plugin, but I don't really know how to use it that well yet, so I mostly just use Claude code when I want an agent.
+Lazyvim has some interesting context-aware Copilot chat plugin, but I don't really know how to use it, so I mostly just use Claude code when I want an agent.

 ### Other Software